Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Notation and Set Up

-Let us denote with $S_{it} \in \mathcal{S}$ a continuous (univariate or multivariate) exposure, measured on unit $i$ at time $t$, that is supposed to potentially affect some health outcome.
-We consider an intervention that is designed to set the value or shift the distribution of such exposure.
-We denote with $Z_{it}\in\{0,1\}$ the intervention indicator, being 1 if a specific intervention of interest is implemented on the unit $i$ at time $t$ and 0 otherwise.
-We could also define $Z_{it}$ as the indicator of an event that could affect the distribution of the exposure $S_{it}$ and, in turn, could have an effect on the outcome of interest.
+Let us denote with $S_{it} \in \mathcal{S}$ a continuous (univariate or multivariate) exposure, measured on unit $i$ at time $t$, that is supposed to potentially affect some outcome of interest.
+We consider an intervention that is designed to set the value or shift the distribution of such an exposure.
+We define $Z_{it}\in\{0,1\}$ as the intervention indicator, being 1 if a specific intervention of interest is implemented on the unit $i$ at time $t$ and 0 otherwise.
+Alternatively, $Z_{it}$ may be the indicator of an event that could affect the distribution of the exposure $S_{it}$ and, in turn, could have an effect on the outcome of interest.
 Thus, throughout, we refer to $Z_{it}$ as the `treatment' indicator and we use the terms intervention, event or treatment, interchangeably.
 We let $\vZ_{t}$ be the vector of the treatment indicators at time $t$ for the target population, $\overline{\vZ}_i=\{Z_{i1},\dots,Z_{iT}\}$ the vector of treatment indicators for the area $i$ during the observed time window, and $\vZ$ the treatment matrix in the whole observed sample.
 Moreover, we denote by $\overline{\vZ}_{it}^{M,L}=\{Z_{i,(t-M- L)},Z_{i,(t-M- L+1)},\dots,Z_{i,(t-M)}\}$ the treatment history for unit $i$ in the time window between $t-M-L$ and $t-M$, with $L,M\geq0$.
-Similarly, we denote by $\overline{\vS}_{it}^{M,L}=\{S_{i,(t-M- L)},S_{i,(t-M- L+1)},\dots,S_{i,(t-M)}\}$ the exposure history of $i$ in the same time window $[t-M-L, t-M]$.

-We let $Y_{it}^{obs}$ be the observed health outcome for unit $i$ at time $t$, that is expected to be possibly affected by previous exposures and, in turn, by previous treatments .
+We let $Y_{it}^{obs}$ be the observed outcome for unit $i$ at time $t$, which is presumed to be a function of previous exposure history and, in turn, by previous treatments .
 In the case of units being geographical areas, the treatment and exposure variables are defined at the area-level, and the outcome variable $Y_{it}^{obs}$ is usually an aggregate function of individual-level outcomes (e.g. daily number of deaths, number of hospital admissions).
-We let $\overline{\vY}_{it}^{M,L}=\{Y^{obs}_{i,(t-M- L)},Y^{obs}_{i,(t-M-L+1)},\dots,Y^{obs}_{i,(t-M)}\}$ be the outcome history of $i$ in the time window $[t-M-L, t-M]$.
-To maintain a causal order between variables, we assume that, for each time point $t$, the outcome is actually measured sometime after the exposures are collected or the interventions are implemented, but before time $t+1$.
+We let $\overline{\vY}_{it}^{M,L}=\{Y^{obs}_{i,(t-M- L)},Y^{obs}_{i,(t-M-L+1)},\dots,Y^{obs}_{i,(t-M)}\}$ be the outcome history of unit $i$ in the time window $[t-M-L, t-M]$.
+To maintain a causal order between variables, we assume that, for each time point $t$, the outcome is actually measured sometime after the exposures are collected or the interventions are implemented, but before time point $t+1$.